comsechq/mercadolibre-net-sdk/README.md

 ```
 With this instance you can start working on MercadoLibre's APIs.

-There are some design considerations worth to mention:
+There are some design considerations worth mentioning:

 1. This SDK is a thin layer on top of [HttpClient](https://msdn.microsoft.com/en-us/library/system.net.http.httpclient(v=vs.118).aspx) to handle the [OAuth](https://en.wikipedia.org/wiki/OAuth) WebServer flow for you.
 2. [Json.NET](http://www.newtonsoft.com/json) is used to serialize and deserialising to and from JSON.
 It's up to you to call the relevant methods with classes that match the expected json format.